fbpx

 They’re one of two Cubaris isopods on this list that science has assigned the species name “murina” to.

 This mutation of Cubaris murina resembles a prehistoric deep sea crustacean when observed.
-But nonetheless, these guys are just as charming as Cubaris sp. come.
+Nonetheless, these guys are just as charming as Cubaris sp. come.

 If you’re looking for more specifics on this isopod, here’s a full care guide on Little Sea Isopods.